0xFableOrg/0xFable/docs/architecture.md

 blockchains that have something like Ethereum's PREVRANDAO, this is an even better solution.
 It's probably a good thing to implement inside a custom rollup implementation.

-(Side note: verifiable randomness (VRF) oracles are another solutions, but they're only really practical insofar that they don't add latency to the game, which is the case because they work via request & response, and so require to wait for at least one extra block — they're also not available for appchains.)
+(Side note: verifiable randomness (VRF) oracles are another solution, but they're only really practical insofar that they don't add latency to the game, which is the case because they work via request & response, and so require to wait for at least one extra block — they're also not available for appchains.)